by Lea Ramapuram

-- One of the most sensible pieces of advice I received while starting my baby on solids was to sweeten rice, ragi, or wheat porridge with date paste - this makes their food naturally sweet, while also providing iron, one of the most important nutrients that a baby starting on solids requires.
+- One of the most sensible pieces of advice I received while starting my baby on solids was to sweeten rice, ragi, or what porridge with date paste - this makes their food naturally sweet, while also providing iron, one of the most important nutrients that a baby starting on solids requires.
 The oats porridge with berries can be given after 8 months.

-- A lot of parents are wary of starting their babes on meats, but there’s no research to prove the benefits of a vegetarian diet, and well-cooked shredded chicken or flaked fish can be an excellent source of protein and iron.
+- A lot of parents are wary of starting their little ones on meats, but there’s no research to prove the benefits of a vegetarian diet, and well-cooked shredded chicken or flaked fish can be an excellent source of protein and iron.

-Tip: I was very keen on introducing solids in the form of ragi, so I mixed yummy, no-dalda, buttery ragi cookies in milk and you could try it too!
+Tip: I was very keen on introducing solids in the form of ragi, so I opted for baby cereals in milk and you could try it too!
 I started with Slurrp Fam because by far, it is the best baby cereal to start with.

 You could also try safe and healthy adventurous first foods, to expand your baby’s palate.

 The only foods you need to avoid until the baby is a year old are honey and cow’s milk.
 Also avoid foods that are a choking hazard, like nuts, popcorn, whole grapes, or peanut butter.

 It’s a good tip to nurse baby before each meal in the beginning.
 This ensures baby isn’t overly hungry, to begin with, starts in a good mood, and feels comforted and calm before experiencing something new.
 It also ensures that the baby won’t wean herself too early, which is a drawback of introducing too many solids too early.